wasiahmad/Awesome-LLM-Synthetic-Data/README.md

-# Synthetic Data by LLMs and for LLMs
+# Large Language Model (LLMs) Generated Synthetic Data: By and For LLMs

 <div align="center">